 Robin May holds an Honours Bachelor of Arts degree in Exceptionality in Human Learning (Majoring in Psychology) from the University of Toronto.
 Robin has extensive experience with acquired brain injury rehabilitation, having worked as a Senior Rehabilitation Therapist with the Hamilton Health Sciences (formerly Chedoke-McMaster Hospitals) Acquired Brain Injury Program for eleven years.
 Robin has many years of experience in the field of applied behaviour analysis, and has worked as a behaviour therapist specializing in assessment and treatment planning for people with intellectual and behavioural challenges.
 In addition, Robin maintains an active case management practice, specializing in the care of people who have sustained catastrophic impairments as a result of traumatic injury.
 Robin is a member in good standing of the Ontario Association of Consultants, Counsellors, Psychometrists and Psychotherapists (OACCPP), as well as the Ontario Association for Applied Behaviour Analysis (ONTABA).

 Deanna Minervini holds an Honors of Science degree in Biology and Psychology from McMaster University and Masters degree in Applied Disability Studies with a specialization in Applied Behaviour Analysis from Brock University.
-She is currently pursuing her certification as a Board Certified Behaviour Analyst (BCBA).
+Deanna is a Board Certified Behaviour Analyst (BCBA).
 Deanna provides behavioural consultations, assessments, treatment plans and training to a variety of agencies that work with individuals with a range of disabilities, as well as private individuals and families.
 Deanna also provides psychological and psycho-educational assessments in both children and adults.
 Deanna is a member in good standing of the Ontario Association of Consultants, Counsellors, Psychometrist and Psychotherapists (OACCPP) as well as the Ontario Association for Applied Behaviour Analysis (ONTABA).